-- Pack everything in sturdy boxes, making sure to separate items you’ll be taking with you on your overseas move.
+- Pack everything in sturdy boxes, making sure to separate items you’ll be taking with you on your overseas move so that you will not be mistaken in taking with you those packed dishes for storage.
 Label all boxes accordingly and keep the boxes for items headed overseas in another room.

 - If you’re using a moving checklist spreadsheet, make sure you log in the details of every box you pack.
 You can assign numbers or colour-code the boxes to correspond to a certain category of items.
 By doing this early on, you’ll have the luxury of time and not rush through the process.

 Whether you’re planning to sell or rent out your current home, it’s best to leave it clean to ensure it is left in the best condition possible.

 But if you’re renting your home, it’s absolutely necessary to clean it first before you leave the place for good as part of your tenancy agreement.

 To make things easier for you, Relocations WA also offers professional cleaning services that’ll leave your old home clean and sparkling, so you’ll have peace of mind when you go.

 Finally, it’s moving day!